 List each task in your project in start date order from beginning to end.
 Include the task name, start date, duration, and end date.

 Make your list as complete as possible.
 Because of Excel's limitations, adding steps or extending out may force you to reformat your entire chart.

 2. Build a Bar Chart

 On the top menu, select Insert, and then click on the Bar chart icon.
-When the drop-down menu appears, choose the flat Stacked Bar Chart, highlighted in yellow below.
+When the drop-down menu appears, choose the flat Stacked Bar Chart, highlighted in green below.
 This will insert a blank chart onto your spreadsheet.

 Add Start Date data.

 - Position your mouse over the empty Excel chart and right click.
 Then, left click on Select Data.
 The Select Data Source window will appear.